louis-kitty/Phone_root_and_test_something/README.md

 # Phone_root_and_test_something
-just Repository don't mine
+just Repository
-and
+and i use chinese
-use chinese but i from taiwan
+i from taiwan